 Synonymous divergence between paralogs (KS)

 To construct gene families and to estimate the age distribution of gene duplications we used the DupPipe pipeline (Barker et al. 2008; Barker et al. 2010).
 Briefly, DupPipe translates coding transcripts from nucleotide to peptide sequences and identifies reading frames by comparing Genewise alignments to the best-hit protein from a collection of proteins from the 19 sampled genomes.
 For all DupPipe runs, we used protein-guided DNA alignments to align our nucleic acid sequences while maintaining the reading frame.
-We estimated synonymous divergence (Ks) using PAML with the F3X4 model for each node in the gene-family phylogenies.
-We identified peaks of gene duplication as evidence for potential ancient WGDs in histograms of the age distribution of gene duplications (Ks plots).
-To infer ancient WGDs in the paralog age distributions, we used a recently developed machine learning approach, SLEDGe (Sutherland et al – to be in on biorXiv ASAP), to classify Ks plots with peaks consistent with an ancient WGD.
-Specifically, we applied the support vector machine classifier from SLEDGE on node Ks values for species that had greater than 1500 gene duplicates, subsampling down to 3000 duplicates when more than 3000 were present.
-For each Ks distribution, we used mixture modeling and manual curation to identify significant peaks of gene duplication consistent with a WGD and to estimate their median paralogue Ks values.
-We ran normalmixEM for a maximum of 400 iterations to fit the maximum number of k-components for each Ks distribution selected from a likelihood ratio test available in the boot.comp function from the mixtools R library (Benaglia, et al. 2009).
+We estimated synonymous divergence (KS) using PAML with the F3X4 model for each node in the gene-family phylogenies.
+We identified peaks of gene duplication as evidence for potential ancient WGDs in histograms of the age distribution of gene duplications (KS plots).
+To infer ancient WGDs in the paralog age distributions, we used a recently developed machine learning approach, SLEDGe (Sutherland et al – to be in on biorXiv ASAP), to classify KS plots with peaks consistent with an ancient WGD.
+Specifically, we applied the support vector machine classifier from SLEDGe on node KS values for species that had greater than 1,500 gene duplicates, subsampling down to 3,000 duplicates when more than 3,000 were present.
+For each KS distribution, we also used mixture modeling and manual curation to identify significant peaks of gene duplication consistent with a WGD and to estimate their median paralog KS values.
+We ran normalmixEM for a maximum of 400 iterations to fit the maximum number of k-components for each KS distribution selected from a likelihood ratio test available in the boot.comp function from the mixtools R library (Benaglia, et al. 2009).

 Results